 These platforms often work by using a laborious double-entry system that validates both the debit part (taking money from one account) and credit part (depositing it into another account) of the transaction.

 It's important to note the difference between bookkeeping and accounting, as the two are often confused.
-The latter refers to everything regarding the financial process of a company, including the recording, interpreting, classifying, analyzing, reporting and summarizing of financial data – bookkeeping only covers the recording part.
+Accounting refers to everything regarding the financial process of a company, including the recording, interpreting, classifying, analyzing, reporting and summarizing of financial data.

 If you're a freelancer or a solo entrepreneur, there are lots of software solutions that can help you with bookkeeping.
 These apps offer everything you need, without having to hire someone to do it for you.